How to copy a list in Python

 Same list?
 False

 The map() function provides a functional programming approach to copying.
-It works by applying a function—in this case, a lambda x: x identity function—to every item in the original list.
-This function simply returns each item unchanged.
+It works by applying a given function to every item in your list.
+In this case, the lambda x: x function is an identity function—it simply returns each element as is, creating a shallow copy.

-• Because map() returns a special map object, which is an iterator, you must wrap it in list() to construct the new list.
+• The map() function itself returns a special map object, which is an iterator.
+That's why you need to wrap the result in the list() constructor to create an actual new list.

 Move faster with Replit